When it comes to men's style – balance is key.

-In this article, we explain how to buy the right size watch for your wrist.
+In today's article, I'm breaking out how to buy the right size watch for your wrist.

 Generally speaking, if you have a smaller wrist, you want a smaller watch.
 If you have a larger wrist you want a larger watch.